the-turing-way/the-turing-way/book/website/afterword/glossary.md

 Free Cultural Works
   A list of conditions under which a work must be shared in order to be considered 'free' meaning that anyone is free to use, modify and distribute the work including derived works for any purpose.
   For a full description see: [freedomdefined.org](https://web.archive.org/web/20240630025334/https://freedomdefined.org/Definition)
-  This is a generalisation of the 'four freedoms' originally developed to define {term}`free software<Free / Libre Software>`
+  This is a generalisation of the 'four freedoms' originally developed to define {term}`free software<Free or Libre Software>`
 ```

 ---